eclipse-edc/Connector/Restructuring.md

 Contains utility code such as collection utils, string utils and helper classes to access Azure Blob Store.

 ## The `extensions` module
-This contains code that extends the connector's core functionality, for example a transfer process store based on Azure CosmosDB, a secure vault based on Azure KeyVault, etc.
+This contains code that extends the connector's core functionality with technology- or cloud-provider-specific code.
+For example a transfer process store based on Azure CosmosDB, a secure vault based on Azure KeyVault, etc.
-Basically, this contains alternatives to the `minimal` module.
-This is where technology-specific implementations should go.
+Basically, this contains more production-ready alternatives to the `minimal` module.
+This is where technology- and cloud-specific implementations should go.
+If you wish to contribute, say, a DB2-database extension - here's where it should go.

 For example, if someone where to create a configuration service based on a Postgres database, then the implementation should go into a submodule of the `extensions` module.